pakistanlmis-org/events/README.md

 For successfull running the module, kindly follow these steps:

-1. Restore this file on your mysql server : db/*.sql
+1. Restore this file on your mysql server : calendar.sql

-2.Go to file : classes/database.php , and set your DB credentials in following variables :
+2.Go to file : bdd.php , and set your DB credentials.
-				    private $hostname = "";
-    private $username = "";
-    private $password = "";
-    private $db = '';

 3. Now you are all set to log in.